JudithEtxebarrieta/OPTECOT/README.md

 # Obtain data about evaluation times and ranking preservation for each approximate function.
 python experimentScripts_Turbines/UnderstandingAccuracy_data.py

-# Generate figure of evaluation times, extra evaluation proportions and ranking preservations.
+# Generate figure of evaluation times, extra evaluation proportions and ranking preservations
+# (Figure 3 in the paper).
 python figures_paper/UnderstandingAccuracy_Turbines.py

 # Obtain data about the use of approximate objective functions with constant cost.
 python experimentScripts_Turbines/ConstantAccuracyAnalysis_data.py

-# Generate figure of the solution quality curves associated with the use of approximate objective functions with constant cost.
+# Generate figure of the solution quality curves associated with the use of approximate objective
+# functions with constant cost (Figure 4 in the paper).
 python figures_paper/ConstantAccuracyAnalysis_Turbines.py

 # Obtain data about OPTECOT application.
 python experimentScripts_Turbines/OptimalAccuracyAnalysis_data.py

-# Generate figures of OPTECOT application (solution quality curves, optimal cost behavior, quality improvement curves and time saving curves).
+# Generate figures of OPTECOT application: solution quality curves (Figure 5 in the paper),
+# optimal cost behavior (Figure 7 in the paper), quality improvement curves and time saving
+# curves (Figure 6 in the paper).
 python figures_paper/OptimalAccuracyAnalysis_Turbines.py
 ```

 ## Brief description of OPTECOT and its application
-### How OPTECOT works?
+### How does OPTECOT work?
 <figure>
 <img src="others/readme_images/diagram_proposal_text.png" width="100%">
 <caption align='left'>